Western Norway (Vestlandet)

 Western Norway is one of Norway's major geographic areas: Rogaland, Hordaland, Sogn og Fjordane, and Møre og Romsdal.
 Its nature has a lot to offer.

-This article summarizes Western Norway, which contains the following counties: Møre og Romsdal, Sogn og Fjordane, Hordaland and Rogaland.
-Bergen, Hordaland and Stavanger, Rogaland are the two largest cities in Western Norway.
-This region, which the official Visit Norway website refers to as ‘Fjord Norway’ has a variety of natural beauty, from mountains to fjords to islands, rushing waterfalls to gentle rivers and lakes.
+This article summarizes Western Norway, which contains the following counties: Møre og Romsdal, Vestland and Rogaland.
+Bergen (Vestland) and Stavanger (Rogaland) are the two largest cities in Western Norway.
+This region, which the official Visit Norway website refers to as ‘Fjord Norway’, has a variety of natural beauty, from mountains to fjords to islands, rushing waterfalls to gentle rivers and lakes.
 Western Norway's climate is such that a short trip from the milder coastal areas can bring you into a colder inland climate providing seasonal opportunities for skiing and other winter-sports.
 The summaries and links below to the counties will get you started exploring the nature of Western Norway.

 - Magma Geopark is a UNESCO Global Geopark (an internationally important geological heritage site) featuring a rock type (anorthosite) more common on the moon than it is on earth.
 Activities in Magma Geopark include hiking, climbing, cycling, paddling and more.
 In Magma geopark you can visit: